-In the Contemporary Fashion Education pant course (that starts March 29, 2014) each student will develop a skirt and then a pant pattern that fits her, while learning the professional drafting and sewing skills used in the fashion industry.
+In the Contemporary Fashion Education skirt and pant courses each student develops a skirt and then a pant pattern that fits her, while learning the professional drafting and sewing skills used in the fashion industry.

 |Tiffany checks the measurements in her charts to

 Whether you wish to work in industry, would like to have your own fashion business, or want to make more professional clothing for yourself and your family, the Contemporary Fashion Education program is the program for you.
 Here you will learn the skills that will enable you to make beautiful clothing like that sold in high-end shops throughout the world, custom drafted to your exact fit.

 Written and taught by a production patternmaker with patternmaking and sewing experience both in custom and industrial couture, this is the method that the professionals use because it works.
 The method can be used in both high-tech designing departments and in the home.
 Minimal equipment is required.

 This and all the other courses in the CFE program are hands-on.
 Students use flat patterning and draping methods employed in designing departments.
 Students measure each other, then complete the math charts in their textbooks, which enable them to draft custom patterns to their personal fit.

 Students draft, using the step-by-step textbooks Laurel wrote for the program which she has taught for over 24 years, 20 in two Philadelphia universities.
 She has included math charts in her books to make it easy for students to keep track of their measurements.